 When it comes to improving our health, most of us know to consider our eating and exercise habits.
 However, how often do we consider our posture as a vital piece of the health puzzle?
 It is probably fair to say that “Sit up straight” is advice that most people have ignored for a lifetime, despite the best of intentions.
-In a movement-starved society, it is now more important than ever that we understand how posture impacts our health and what we can do to improve it.
+In a movement-starved society, it is now more critical than ever to understand how posture impacts our health and what we can do to improve it.

 Posture is how we balance our body against gravity, and it reflects how healthy we are.
 An effect of poor posture is a loss of postural strength, which in turn leads to a loss of height.
 Recent research found that in a 20 year period, older men who lost 3cm in height were 64% more likely to die than those who only lost 1 cm!(1) Therefore good posture can help you to live longer – now that seems like a pretty good reason to sit up straight!
 Furthermore, prolonged periods of sitting can lead to stiffness, loss of strength and an increased likelihood of experiencing pain.